Kulk69/Brain-Tumor-Classification-using-CNN/README.md

 Dataset
 Download the brain tumor dataset from Kaggle:
 Brain Tumor MRI Dataset
+Create a folder named dataset in the project directory.
-Extract the dataset and place it in the data/ directory inside the project folder.
+Extract the downloaded dataset and paste it into the dataset/ directory.

 Steps to Run the Project
 Train the Model: